idleberg/Bootstrap-Listr/README.md

 #### crack.sh

-For your convenience, there's a bash script provided which performs the all of the tasks mentioned above.
+If for some reason you can't use Gulp, there is a bash script provided to perform most of the tasks.
 Run `./crack.sh` and follow instructions.

 ### CDN